Your Resilience is My Mission.

 The Partner

-Geoeconomic Law
+Geoeconomic Law & Resilience

+Geoeconomics describes a world where nations primarily use economic instruments – not military force – to achieve their strategic, geopolitical goals.
 Geoeconomic Law, a term I coined in 2025, is the legal discipline based on interdisciplinary analyses, including the strategic interpretation of existing, often ineffective legal frameworks and the creation of new rules in the context of geoeconomic conflicts.

 The Offer